RaphSku/RoadToDistributedSystems/auth/authentication/README.md

 ```
 The server will run on localhost on port 9090.

+## Documentation
+A simple API documentation is provided via Swagger on the endpoint `http://localhost:9090/docs`.

 ## Output
 In order to sign up a user, you can use the following curl command:
 ```bash